In a nutshell, Brenda Knowles (formerly Brenna Gee) is a highly sensitive writer mama.

 I am recently divorced.
 I have no doubt that the journey after divorce will be just as beautiful as it has been in the past.

 The sensitive, sensation seeking and mama aspects of me do not always mesh.
 I often scramble to even consider balance.
 It helps to think of the conflicts as writing material.
-My secret is to replace worry and frustration with creativity.
+My secret is to replace worry and frustration with creativity and gratitude. :)